lamberta/devkit-doc/api/ui/widget/listview.md

 Returns
 :    1. `{array|object}`

-Adds or updates an item in the datasource.
-Add multiple items to a datasource by passing them in an array:
+Adds or updates an item in the dataSource.
+Add multiple items to a dataSource by passing them in an array:
-`datasource.add([item1, item2, item3])`.
-Returns the item(s)
+`dataSource.add([item1, item2, item3])`.

-you passed in.
+Returns `{array|object}` the item you passed in.
+Particular useful if using the `ctor` option.

 ### remove (key)